American Voters Are Turning to Direct Democracy

 But this decrease doesn’t necessarily mean that the energy for pushing citizen initiatives has died down.
 To the contrary, the lagging pace may indicate just how powerful these measures have become in modern American politics.
 In the last two years, 11 states have rendered 2016’s measures mostly symbolic, since legislators were allowed by law to amend or delay passed initiatives.
 Republican-led legislatures in other places are looking to pass laws to emulate those 11 states, and that could mean there will be fewer initiatives this year and in future elections.

-“The ballot-measure process is under attack,” said Justine Sarver, the executive director of the progressive Ballot Initiative Strategy Center.
+“The ballot-measure process is under attack,” Justine Sarver, the executive director of the progressive Ballot Initiative Strategy Center, said.
 “There were many successful measures in 2016, and we’re seeing many conservative governors saying, ‘I’m not going to implement that.’”
 One recent example: In response to successful Medicaid-expansion and cannabis-legalization referenda in Maine, Republican Governor Paul LePage has led the charge to blunt the effectiveness of the tool itself.
 “Referendum is pure democracy and it has not worked for 15,000 years,” he said in his final State of the State address in February.

 LePage’s campaign echoes those of many conservative leaders across the country.
 Maine Republicans have proposed a new ballot-initiative scheme that would require petitions to receive not only a certain number of signatures overall, but also a specific number in each congressional district—thus forcing petitioners to expend more money and energy in districts where they might find less support.
 South Dakota is considering a similar plan.
 Arizona’s legislature has passed a series of laws over the past four years sharply curtailing citizen initiatives, and in 2017, Michigan passed a law tightening the time window for gathering names.
 Although conservatives have used referenda and amendments effectively as a policymaking tool in the past—the most significant being the Proposition 8 amendment that banned same-sex marriage in California in 2008—Republican leaders have lately characterized the initiatives as progressive weapons aimed at subverting democracy.